Observational constraints on the origin of the elements. X. Combining NLTE and machine learning for chemical diagnostics

 The paper is organised as follows.
 We present our NLTE spectral synthetic models, trained NLTE Payne ANN, observed stellar sample and GCE model in Section~\ref{sec:data}.
-We validate the derived abundances with results from classical fitting method with TSFitPy, and compare to the GCE models to constrain star formation history in Section~\ref{sec:results}.
+We validate the derived \ns{stellar parameters with literature and} abundances with results from classical fitting method with TSFitPy, and compare to the GCE models to constrain star formation history in Section~\ref{sec:results}.
 Finally we briefly summarise the conclusions in Section~\ref{sec:conclusions}.